College savings plans

 Other social networking sites help making saving for college a reality by creating online savings goals that can be publicized in order to raise funds.
 College savers can hold funds in a FDIC-insured bank account and earn interest as they move toward their savings goal.

 Saving for college by using social networking tools can also help create a sense of responsibility for a student.
 These students know that their educations are being funded by people they know, rather than an impersonal government entity, which can help motivate them to stick to their educational goals.

 Parents can save money for their kids' college costs as they spend with college reward credit cards.
 These cards will pay cash back from credit card purchases that is deposited directly into a college savings plan.
 The more you spend, the more you save for college.

 Before signing up for a college rewards card, check the offering carefully to make sure that your state's 529 plan is included as one of the participating states.
 Also, you should remember that the interest rate on your card can be higher than normal credit cards.
 If you plan to carry a balance on the card, you may be better off with a low-interest card and making your own 529 college savings contributions.

 A bank deposit account can be set up for a minor at a bank either jointly with a parent or in a custodial account.
 If you use certificates of deposit to save for college, you can ladder your CD maturities so that they mature when you expect your college tuition payment will be due.

-MoneyRates lists the best CD rates to make the job easier.
-The downside for parents who use bank CDs and other savings accounts for college savings is that tuition inflation can outpace the interest rate on their bank savings account.
+MoneyRates.com lists the best CD rates to make this job easier.
+The downside for parents who use bank CDs and other savings accounts for college savings is that tuition inflation may outpace the interest rate on their account.
 If this happens, meeting college savings goals can become more difficult.

-Savings bonds remain a favorite of senior citizens who appreciate the safety and security that purchasing a savings bond can offer.
+Savings bonds remain a favorite of senior citizens who appreciate the safety and security that savings bonds offer.
 College savers who would like more information on U.S. Savings Bonds can visit the Treasury Department's website.

 Child development accounts